New features, Improved functionality, and bug fixes in Orka v1.5.0, v1.5.1, 1.5.2, v1.5.3, and v1.5.4.

 - Creating a kube config now behaves as expected.
 Previously, creating a kube config could fail sporadically.

 - Disappearing VM configs and VMs from the VM list is now not possible.
 Previously, VM configs or VMs disappear from the VM list in some situations.

 vm migratecommands now work with VMs deployed with versions 1.4.3 or earlier.
 Previously, those commands were failing to recognize old VMs.

 image commitnow work with stopped VMs.
 Previously, those commands failed to execute.

 orka.appcertificates are now automatically renewed.
-Previously, the were expiring after 90 days and the https API endpoint was serving the expired certificate
+Previously, they were expiring after 90 days and the https API endpoint was serving the expired certificate.

 - Attaching a disk on